ka8725/ka8725.github.com/_posts/2013-09-05-cascading-selects-with-ajax-in-rails.md

 ...
 {% endhighlight %}

-And this is my controller:
+And this is how my controller looks:

 > app/controllers/dynamic_select/states_controller.rb